ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, open the **hosts** file located in **C:\\Windows\\System32\\drivers\\etc** in Notepad.

-1. Add the following entries to the host file (replace the `ADD_THE_DOMAIN_HERE.bx.internal.cloudapp.net` with the domain name portion of the xsa-cockpit URL you identified earlier in this task), save your changes, and close the file:
+1. Add the following entries to the host file (replace the `<ADD_THE_DOMAIN_HERE>` with the domain name portion of the xsa-cockpit URL you identified earlier in this task.
+The domain name should look like this : `x5tbkhga0xbe1khg2cz1nccnvb.bx.internal.cloudapp.net` ), save your changes, and close the file:

     ```
-    10.101.2.10	hdb1-0.<ADD_THE_DOMAIN_HERE.bx.internal.cloudapp.net> hdb1-0
+    10.101.2.10	hdb1-0.<ADD_THE_DOMAIN_HERE> hdb1-0
-    10.101.2.11	hdb1-1.<ADD_THE_DOMAIN_HERE.bx.internal.cloudapp.net> hdb1-1
+    10.101.2.11	hdb1-1.<ADD_THE_DOMAIN_HERE> hdb1-1
     10.101.2.4	hdbha

     ```